kr-g/xvenv/README.md

 # single steps vs make and binst

-following the matrix showing how single steps and the combined tools (make and binst) are related.
+the table below shows how single steps and the combined tools (make and binst) are related.

 ||step|make --quick|make|binst|remark|